psf/community-code-of-conduct/psf-enforcement-procedures.md

  * Requiring that the reported person not join specific communication channels
  * Removing the reported person from administrator or moderator rights to community infrastructure
  * Removing a volunteer from their duties and responsibilities
- * Removing a person from leadership of relevant organizations
+ * Removing a person from the leadership of relevant organizations
  * Removing a person from membership of relevant organizations

 # Propose consequences